-Goldwyn is committed to working in partnership with parents and carers and believes that their involvement is fundamental to students achieving their potential.
+Goldwyn 6th Form College is committed to working in partnership with parents and carers and believes that their involvement is fundamental to students achieving their potential.
 As such, we strive to develop an open and mutually supportive relationship with parents and carers.

-Goldwyn regularly contacts parents and carers, either by telephone, email or letter, to celebrate achievements or if there are issues or concerns.
-Parents and carers are similarly encouraged to contact Goldwyn and are welcome to arrange to visit and meet with staff at any time throughout the year, to share information or discuss how things are going.
+Goldwyn 6th Form College regularly contacts parents and carers, either by telephone, email or letter, to celebrate achievements or if there are issues or concerns.
+Parents and carers are similarly encouraged to contact Goldwyn 6th Form College and are welcome to arrange to visit and meet with staff at any time throughout the year, to share information or discuss how things are going.

-Goldwyn invites parents, carers and students to attend a progress review day once a year.
-This provides an opportunity to look at work and discuss progress, together with teaching and pastoral staff.
+Goldwyn 6th Form College invites parents, carers and students to attend a progress review day twice a year.
+This provides an opportunity to look at work and discuss progress, together with Tutors and other staff.
 Reports are sent home three times a year to keep parents and carers informed of students' progress.

-If there are concerns about a student's progress or engagement in learning at any point in the year, Goldwyn will contact their parents or carers and may invite them in for a meeting.
+If there are concerns about a student's progress or engagement in learning at any point in the year, Goldwyn 6th Form College will contact their parents or carers and may invite them in for a meeting.
 This will sometimes result in a change to the strategies used to support the student or the agreed use of internal or external assessments to help further understand the student's needs.

-Goldwyn values the opportunity to be involved with multi-agency working and actively supports the link between parents and carers and other agencies that may be involved with students.
-When appropriate, Goldwyn will contribute to and / or attend meetings with agencies such as CAMHS or Social Services and encourage parents or carers to attend too.
+Goldwyn 6th Form College values the opportunity to be involved with multi-agency working and actively supports the link between parents and carers and other agencies that may be involved with students.
+When appropriate, Goldwyn 6th Form College will contribute to and / or attend meetings with agencies such as CAMHS or Social Services and encourage parents or carers to attend too.